gitee2github/docs/docs/en/docs/thirdparty_migration/x2openEuleruserguide.md

 ### Introduction

-This document describes how to obtain the x2openEuler installation package and how to install and use the tool.
+This document describes how to obtain the x2openEuler installation package, how to install and use the tool, and the UI and features of x2openEuler.

 ### Intended Audience

 This document is intended for:

 -   openEuler OS users
--   Kunpeng developers
--   Kunpeng platform software users
--   Independent software vendor (ISV) developers
+-   Software developers

 ### Symbol Conventions